scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

 $ pre-commit install
 ```

-For it to actually do anything, you need to define a configuration in a ```.pre-commit-config.yaml``` file.
+For it to do something, you need to define a configuration in a ```.pre-commit-config.yaml``` file.
 Out of the box, there's a command to send a sample config to stdout:

 ```sh
 $ pre-commit sample-config